msu-eele-465/final-project-Snake54310/docs/planning/proposal.md

  Main controller (Viewing Mode):
 - Selected is loaded onto MSP430 from EEPROM
- - one potentiometer is used to scroll through document characters
+ - one rotary encoder is used to scroll through document characters
- - one potentiometer is used to scroll through document lines
+ - one rotary encoder is used to scroll through document lines
  - user may use * key to exit document
  - current location in file is carefully tracked
  - current position on LCD is carefully tracked